bradcrc/color-lite-card/tutorial/Lesson 1 - Switches/ReadMe.md

 You now should be able to turn the 3 lights on and off by clicking.

-Click and hold for the properties screen.
+Click and hold a dot for the properties screen.